samoyed-health-foundation/website/site/content/databases/q-and-a.md

     > to the DNA Bank, you will be re-reimbursed by the Foundation
     > Treasurer for your DNA Bank kit (s).

-### 14. Would there be any future monetary gain either to myself or the Foundation from the use of my animal\'s DNA?
+### 14. Would there be any future monetary gain either to myself or the Foundation from the use of my animal's DNA?

 No, neither the Foundation nor you would be entitled to any royalties that might result from the development of test or treatments.
-The Foundation\'s Samoyed research investigations are funded through another non-profit, like the AKC Canine Health Foundation, and their scientific advisory board makes determinations on the quality of the research study.
+The Foundation's Samoyed research investigations are funded through another non-profit, like the AKC Canine Health Foundation, and their scientific advisory board makes determinations on the quality of the research study.
 They would sign a contract allowing grant money to be funneled